 "Must be the mask," I say to myself.

 I walk past places in the myths.
-Coyote lives here with his wife Crane.
+Coyote lives here with his wife, Crane.
 Their daughter gave birth to Rock Boy, one of the Rock People.
 Some of his relations are healers.
 Farther along the trail, in the shadow of Sexton Mountain, lives Rock Old Woman.
 She watches over her people, attends to their needs and keeps them healthy.
 People who pass by thank her for their good health.

 I remove the mask and walk back along the trail.
 I see the world as it is now.
 The lake is dry.
 The rock in the river has shifted and leans against the riverbank.
 The Table Rocks are here, and this is good, but power lines wrap around their bases as if holding them together.
 The few healers who still live at the center of the world seldom show themselves.
-Not far away, the remains of Rock Old Woman lie buried under the south-bound lanes of Interstate 5.
+Not far away, the remains of Rock Old Woman lie buried under the asphalt lanes of Interstate 5.

 I am thinking that there must be more to this world than good things gone bad.
 There are many ways of looking at the landscape.
 I am determined to try them all until I discover a path that allows me to walk between ancient and modern worlds, and share stories from both.